AdobeDocs/cis-photoshop-api-docs/src/pages/index.md

 # Adobe Photoshop API

-Unlock the potential of Photoshop, Lightroom, and cutting edge Sensei services through an easy-to-use RESTful API interface.
+Unlock the potential of Photoshop, Lightroom, and cutting edge Sensei services through an easy-to-use RESTful API.

 ## Welcome to Photoshop API!